My Phone Page

 (CLICK HERE FOR A PHOTO)

-This is my second vintage phone, a light beige 500 desk phone which I got at a yard sale for free.
+This is my second vintage phone, a light beige Western Electric 500 desk phone which I got at a yard sale for free.
 It was converted to modular sometime in the late 1970s or early 1980s.
 Both the handset and case have "AT&T" molded in the nameplate area, which is a bit odd.
-Unfortunately, both of its internal modular jacks are broken, and if I cannot find a set of modular jacks for it, it may end up as a "parts set" for other 500-series phones (not like I'll ever really need to cannibalize it to repair another phone, but one never knows).
-Also, when plugged into the telephone line in its current state (without handset connected), it makes the line go dead.
+Unfortunately, both of its internal modular jacks are broken.
+It has become a parts phone, lending pieces to other phones which need them.

 DATED: 11-58